UniReps/unireps.github.io/_posts/2025-10-25-phase-diagram-playbook.md

   <figcaption>
     <strong>3D Louvain graph of brain regions.</strong>
     Nodes are regions; node colour shows Louvain communities, edges reflect above-threshold similarity used for the graph.
-    Hover reveals region name, degree, and cluster; drag to rotate, scroll to zoom.
+    Hover reveals region name, degree, and cluster; drag to rotate, scroll to zoom, right-click drag to pan.
   </figcaption>
 </figure>